 3. Resolve Now to Avoid the Bank of Mom and Dad.
 It may be tempting to fall back into old habits and have your parents bail you out if you run into a tight spot.
 But doing this will keep you from ever being truly responsible for yourself.
 The best way to learn to stand on your own two feet is to accept and deal with the consequences of any bad decisions you might make.
 Resolve now, before you need cash, not to ask relatives for it.
 Instead, make a plan for how you will deal with financial difficulties on your own.
 Be sure you’ve got an emergency fund in place, and when bad things happen (and they will), you’ll be ready to face them head on.

 4. Make Sure You’re Fully Insured.
 When you’re young, it’s easy to feel invincible.
 You might think you don’t need health insurance, since you figure you’re in good health and you almost never get sick.
-You might think you only need the minimum “no fault” car insurance coverage, since you’re a good driver.
+Or that you only need the minimum “no fault” car insurance coverage, since you’re a good driver.
 You might think you don’t need renter’s insurance, or disability, or other types of insurance.
 All it takes is one bad day for that to change, and then, it’s too late.
 If your neighbor leaves a candle burning and starts a fire that spreads to your apartment, if you get hit by a car and can’t go to work for a while, or if you are handed a costly diagnosis you weren’t expecting, your entire financial house of cards could come crashing down.
 Shop around and get multiple quotes, but don’t forego insurance to save a buck or two.
-Be smart.
-Be prepared.
-Be fully insured.
+Be smart, prepared and fully insured.

 5. Do a Cash Diet.
 A good way to get started with a budget is to do a cash diet.
 This means for your daily expenses, you use only cash.
 Take out a certain amount at the start of each week, and spend no more than that until the following week.
 For some, it might be helpful to divide it into a daily allowance.
 This doesn’t have to be a long term practice (though it can be!), but it should last at least thirty days.
 By spending only cash, you can keep better track of where your money is actually going and how much of it you’re using.
 It also gives your bank account some time to settle with minimal transactions coming through it.